ncecere/raito/README.md

 ## Configuration

+Raito is configured via a YAML file.
+When running via Docker Compose, the canonical file is `deploy/config/config.yaml`.
+When running locally with `go run`, you can either:

+- Use `deploy/config/config.yaml` and pass `-config deploy/config/config.yaml`, or
+- Create your own `config/config.yaml` and rely on the default `-config config/config.yaml`.

-Raito is configured via `config/config.yaml`.
-The default file looks roughly like this:
+A typical config looks roughly like this:

 ```yaml
 server: